mcodemax/Foodyuh/README.md

 - Database: PostgresQL
 - Deployment: Heroku

-To install required frontend depen, run the following in terminal:
+To install required frontend depencies, run the following in terminal:

-`python3 -m venv venv`

-`source venv/bin/activate`

-`pip install -r requirements.txt`
+`npm i`

 Then run the backend server by typing `nodemon` or `nodemon FILE_NAME`